marijana82/pokemon-endproject-may/README.md

 3. Inform the user how to use this project - INSTALLATION [x] + FUNCTIONALITIES OF THE APP []
 4. Tell the user any other relevant details []

-## Name of the project
+## 1. Name of the project
 POKE BERRY APP

-## Description
+## 1.A.
+Description

-Simple application that allows easy access to basic information about Pokemon berries, and matches berries to Pokemon who eat them.
+Simple application with easy access to information about Pokemon berries.
+The goal of the app is to match the berries to the right Pokemon who eat them.
 Use this app in combination with Pokemon videogames, or just for fun.

-## Explanation
+## 1.B.
+Explanation

 This project was built for NOVI as eindopdracht leerlijn Frontend.
 Poke Berry App is a simple application built in React.
 This application is using The RESTful Pokemon API.
 The documentation of Pokemon API can be found on https://pokeapi.co/docs/v2 .

-## Screenshot of Poke Berry Landing page
+## 2. Screenshot of Poke Berry Landing page
 INCLUDE: links, tables, code snippets

-## Installation
+## 3.A.
+Installation Guide
-Can this project be cloned from GitHub?
-Describe how!

-1. To clone the project go to https://github.com/marijana82/pokemon-endproject-may
+1. To clone the project to your computer go to https://github.com/marijana82/pokemon-endproject-may
 2. Click the Code button, choose SSH key and click on Copy
 3. Go to Webstorm, open File - New - Project from Version Control
-4. Paste the URL link into the empty URL field, the click the button Clone
+4. Paste the URL link into the empty URL field, then click the button Clone
 5. To install the project, type the following command in the terminal: npm install, then press enter
 6. To run the project, type the following command in the terminal: npm run start, then press enter
 7. The project will open on http://localhost:3000/

-## Functionalities of the app
+## 3.B.
+Functionalities
 1. Registration
 2. Login
 3. Search-balk
 4. Overview and filter

+## 4. Relevant Info